smart-duck/veradco/veradco/README.md

 The configuration defines the plugins to use and their configuration.
 Here is an example of a ConfigMap.

 The configuation embeds some basic filtering fields so that your plugin is called or not.
 It's up to you in the code of your plugin to do the rest.
-It is as flexible as a Go programming language is.
-Filtering fields work as regular expressions.
+It is as flexible as a Go programming code using Kubernetes API is.
+Filtering fields most of the time work as regular expressions.

 ```
 plugins: